John Brown (Rhode Island politician): Family

 John Brown was a descendant of Chad Brown, a co-founder of Providence and early Baptist minister at the First Baptist Church in America following Roger Williams.
 His uncle was Obadiah Brown I (1712–1762), who joined Brown's father, James Brown II (1698–1739), in the mercantile trade in cocoa, rum, molasses.
 He also enslaved and sold men, women and children of African descent.
 Obadiah's initial role was as master of his brother's shipping vessels in the West Indies trade.
-After the death of Brown's father in 1739, Obadiah retired from the sea himself, but continued the business.
+After the death of Brown's father in 1739, Obadiah retired from the sea himself but continued the business.
 He also helped to raise James' young children, later forming a partnership with James' four surviving sons as "Obadiah Brown & Co."
 Obadiah Brown I, who married his first cousin, Mary Harris (1718–1805), daughter of Toleration and Sarah Harris, had eight children.
 All four of their sons died in early childhood, and their four daughters, Brown's first cousins, were Phebe Brown (born 1738), who married John Fenner (brother of Governor Arthur Fenner), Sarah Brown (1742–1800), who married Lt.
 Gov. Jabez Bowen (1739–1815), Anna Brown (1744–1773), who married her first cousin, Moses Brown, and Mary Brown (born 1753), who married Thomas Arnold (1751–1826).
 Another uncle was Rhode Island Deputy Governor Elisha Brown and a nephew was Nicholas Brown Jr., the philanthropist and the namesake of Brown University.

 Career

 Brown went on to own a successful farming and shipping business with his brothers, Nicholas, Joseph, and Moses Brown.
 He was active in the slave trade and China trade and invested heavily in privateers during the 1760s through 1780s.

 Brown was a leader in the Sons of Liberty and was one of the instigators of the burning of the Gaspee in 1772.
+Aaron in his affidavit says as the boats got below HMS Gaspee's bows he saw Brown fire a musket and Captain Dudingston immediately falling from where he was stood.
 Along with the Boston Tea Party, this was one of the first violent acts of defiance to the authority of the British Crown which eventually led up to the American Revolution.

 In 1775, during the American Revolution, John Brown sold the United States Navy its first ship, the USS Providence (previously, the Katy).
 Brown was named as a delegate for Rhode Island to the Continental Congress in 1784–1785 but did not attend.